-From $7,899 - 26 Days, Fully Inclusive from selected Australian cities
+From $8,870 - 26 Days, fully inclusive from selected Australian cities

 DAYS 1-2: AUSTRALIA TO URUMQI

-Fly overnight with China Southern Airlines to Urumqi (via Guangzhou) for an overnight stay.
+Fly overnight with China Southern Airlines to Urumqi for an overnight stay.
 In the afternoon, visit the International Bazaar and the local markets.

 DAY 3: URUMQI TO KASHGAR

-Visit Tian Chi (Heavenly Lake), a large pristine lake, and enjoy breathtaking views of the crystal-clear lake surrounded by alpine meadows and mountains.
-Next, see the International Bazaar and the local markets.
-This evening fly to Kashgar, an ancient market town, once the flourishing centre of the Silk Road trading route.
+Travel to Tian Chi (Heavenly Lake), a pristine lake nestled in the foothills of the Tianshan Mountains.
+With melted snow as its source, Heavenly Lake has crystal-clear water.
+This evening, fly to Kashgar, an ancient market town, once the flourishing centre of the Silk Road trading route.

 DAY 4: KASHGAR

-Explore the elegantly tiled Abakh Hoja Tomb, the Id Kah Mosque and the old alleys that intertwine around Id Kah Square.
+Explore the elegantly tiled Abakh Hoja Tomb, the Id Kah Mosque and the old alleys that intertwine through Id Kah Square.

 DAY 5: KASHGAR TO NARYN

 Travel from China into Kyrgyzstan across the Tian Shan Range (Heavenly Mountain) to Torugart Pass where you cross the border into Kyrgyzstan.
-Continue to the Tash Rabat Caravanserai en route to Naryn.
+Stop at the Tash Rabat Caravanserai en route to Naryn.